matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ![00.22.39 Information Processing](EffectivePrograms/00.22.39.png)

-it often is, and was in my experience in my work. [ The point being, the information processing part was not only the largest part of the program, but it was larger than it should have been. ]
+it often is, and was in my experience in my work.

+[ His point: Not only was the information processing part the largest part of the program, but it was larger than it should have been. ]

 Actually, this is also sort of bigger.
 The square would be more of a dot.
 That the information part of our programs is _much_ larger than